canjs/can-fixture/docs/types/Store.prototype.updateInstance.md

 @function can-fixture/StoreType.prototype.updateInstance updateInstance
 @parent can-fixture/StoreType.prototype

+@description Destroy an instance in the fixture store programmatically.

 @signature `Store.updateInstance(request, response)`

   Destroy an instance in the fixture store programmatically.
 This is usually used to make sure a record exists in the store when simulating real-time services.

   ```js